MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### The matching logic

 This section follows the [matching logic](#matching-logic) through each input record, explaining the transformation of the state and output at each step.

-Each record from the `Events` table is evaluated against the steps in reverse order, starting with `s3` and moving towards `s1`.
+Each record from the `Events` table is evaluated against the steps in reverse order, from `s3` to `s1`.

 #### Record 1